-All dates are defined as AoE (Anywhere on Earth).
+All dates are defined as end-of-day anywhere on Earth.

-If you have any questions or comments, please contact the track chair.
+If you have any questions or comments, please contact the track chairs above.

 Your membership enables Agile Alliance to offer a wealth of first-rate resources, present renowned international events, support global community groups, and more — all geared toward helping Agile practitioners reach their full potential and deliver innovative, Agile solutions.